x-view/x-view/docs/component-api.md

 mounted: Boolean
 ```

-This property indication whether the component is mounted to HTML Node or not.
+This property indicate whether the component is mounted to HTML Node or not.

 ### root